Nico-Shock/Arch-Linux-Gaming-Ready-on-Nvidia/README.md

 ```
 sudo pacman -Syuu
 ```
-If you have problems or some annoying outputs every time you use the pacman command, you can try disabling the `core` repo in `/etc/pacman.conf` by commenting it out with a `#`.
+**Not really recommended:** If you have problems or some annoying outputs every time you use the pacman command, you can try disabling the `core` repo in `/etc/pacman.conf` by commenting it out with a `#`.

 ```
 wget https://mirror.cachyos.org/cachyos-repo.tar.xz